Web developers are in demand as companies try to supersede their competitors' digital presence and e-commerce functionalities

-- Smashing Jobs - international tech job site.
+- Stack Overflow Jobs - international tech job site

 - Unicorn Hunt

-In small organisations or as part of non-technical teams, you will usually need to dedicate time to independent research and self-led learning.
-Most of the learning materials necessary to build web development knowledge can be found on the internet, usually for free, and some web developers consider themselves completely self-taught.
+In small organisations, or as part of non-technical teams, you'll usually need to dedicate time to independent research and self-led learning.
+Most of the learning materials needed for building web development knowledge can be found on the internet, usually for free, and some web developers consider themselves completely self-taught.

-Web developers can also receive training and keep up to date with changes to the sector by attending conferences, workshops, 'training camps' and meet-ups.
+Web developers can also receive training and keep up to date with changes in the sector by attending conferences, workshops, training camps and meet ups.
 There are events for almost every web development language, framework and technology, and most employers encourage you to attend relevant events.

 More formal professional qualifications can be obtained from the BCS (The Chartered Institute for IT), including certifications in: